FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-05-29-moving-to-hugo-on-azure-with-cloudflare.md

 ---
-title: Moving to hugo on azure with cloudflare
+title: Hosting an hugo site on azure with cloudflare, godaddy and CDN
 date: 2019-04-26
 tags: ['cloudflare', 'azure', 'hugo']
 draft: true